OpenSV/OpenSV/README.md

 <br>Ability to Search Content
 <br>Ability to Add Transcriptions
 <br>Analytics - views by platform, views by ip address, etc...
+<br>Ability to Add Annotations
+<br>Ability to Add Hyperlinks to videos

 Check back in as we build up the system!